 2) registration procedure;

-initiated in 5GMM-IDLE mode for the purpose of NAS signalling connection recovery or following a fallback indication from the lower layers (see clauses 5.3.1.2 and 5.3.1.4) is mapped to access category 3.
+initiated in 5GMM-IDLE mode or 5GMM-IDLE mode with suspend indication for the purpose of NAS signalling connection recovery or following a fallback indication from the lower layers (see clauses 5.3.1.2 and 5.3.1.4) is mapped to access category 3.

 NOTE 3: Although the access control checking is skipped, the mapping is performed in order to derive an RRC establishment cause.